ryym/vim-plugger/README.md

 $ vim foo.tsx
 ```

-The reason this option exists is some plugin does not work correctly when loaded after a file is open.
+The reason this option exists is some plugin does not work correctly when loaded after opening a file.
-Using this option, you can load a plugin before file is open only if necessary.
+Using this option, you can load a plugin before opening a file only if necessary.

 ## Example of Use